Kitchen

 This Is What Makes a Pantry Perfect, According to a Pro Closet Builder

-Even if you’re lucky enough to have a pantry, you still might not feel like all of your food-storage prayers have been answered.
+Even if you’re lucky enough to have a pantry, you still might not feel like you have room for all your favorite snacks and time-saving appliances.
 Sure, it’s nice to have some extra shelves beyond your cabinets, but why can’t you ever find what you’re looking for?
+And what about those hard to reach items way in the back that you completely forgot you had?

-We talk a lot about using bins, organizers, and plenty of labels to keep order in a pantry.
-And while those are great helpers, you also might need to take a look at the shelves themselves — specifically the depth, placement, and measurement of each pantry shelf.
+Here at The Kitchn, we talk a lot about using bins, organizers, and plenty of labels to keep everything organized in a pantry.
+While those are great helpers, you also might need to take a look at the shelves themselves — specifically the depth, placement, and measurement of each pantry shelf.
 So says Scott Davis, vice president of product development and marketing at Closetmaid, a storage system manufacturer.

 1. The shelves shouldn’t be too deep.